tengg/tengg.github.io/pages/about.md

 ## What if you agree or disagree on what I posted, or want to contact me?
 Upper-right corner on every page in this site: email me.

 Or left a comment in this page below.
-By the way, the comment function are powered by [Disqus](https://disqus.com/), which is awesome!
+By the way, the comment function is powered by [Disqus](https://disqus.com/), which is awesome!

 {% include disqus.html %}